Verrückt: Aftermath

-After Scott Schwab spoke to his fellow legislators about his son's death and its effect on him, they voted to change the law that had allowed Schlitterbahn to self-inspect, requiring that the state regularly inspect all the state's amusement park attractions.
+After Scott Schwab spoke to his fellow legislators about his son's death, they voted to change the law that had allowed Schlitterbahn to self-inspect, requiring that the state regularly inspect all the state's amusement park attractions.
 In November 2016, Schlitterbahn announced that Verrückt would be demolished following the conclusion of a criminal investigation.
 The Schwab family settled with several involved parties, including Schlitterbahn, for approximately $20 million in early 2017.
 Settlements involving the other two riders injured in the accident were undisclosed.

 In July 2018, a judge approved a plan by the park to disassemble Verrückt beginning the following September.
 The ride's teardown was placed on hold indefinitely in August 2018, resulting from ongoing discussions in multiple court cases that were filed after the incident.
 The park eventually began dismantling the ride in November 2018, and the work to remove the ride was completed within two months.
 The park did not operate the following season, and Schlitterbahn's reputation and finances were negatively impacted.
 Two of the company's water parks in Texas were sold in June 2019 for about $261 million to Cedar Fair, a major owner of amusement parks nationwide, including Kansas City, Missouri's Worlds of Fun and Oceans of Fun.